-The first method of fruit fly control by exclusion could either use mosquito netting, shade cloth or fly screen covering the whole orchard or tree, and supported by a a frame, or a what is known as bagging, a bag covering the individual fruit, or fruit clusters, tied round the stem.
+The first method of fruit fly control by exclusion could either use mosquito netting, shade cloth or fly screen covering the whole orchard or tree, and supported by a frame.
+The other method is known as bagging, a bag covering the individual fruit, or fruit clusters, and tied tight round the stem.
 The bags can be made of cloth, netting, newspaper or other paper like waxed paper.

 The bagging should be done as soon as the flower parts shrivel or drop off, according to experts, because the fruit flowers need to be pollinated before you exclude insects, but in my observation of cucumbers it is too late.
 The cucumber flowers are open for quite a while and as you can see there is a picture of a cucumber ovary that has been stung while it still has a flower.
 I tried to get around this problem by hand pollinating the cucumber and bagging it as soon as it first appears on the vine and the flower opens.
 Tomatoes and capsicum are self pollinating so the fruit stalks can be bagged as soon as possible.